Lyonel Trouillot: Politics

-As an activist for democracy and justice in his country, his works often give voice to the voiceless, as seen in his 2004 novel Bicentenaire.
-In 2016, during an interview in Libération for the publication of his novel Kannjawou, Lyonel Trouillot dencounced the dominance of Evangelical Christian denominations in Haiti.
-Trouillot is also a founding member of the Rasanbleman pou Diyite Ayiti (RADI), which denounces many acts of violence and inequality in the country.
+As an activist for democracy and justice in his country, his works often give voice to the voiceless, as seen in his 2004 novel, Bicentenaire.
+In 2016, during an interview in Libération for the publication of his novel Kannjawou, Trouillot denounced the dominance of Evangelical Christian denominations in Haiti.
+Trouillot is also a founding member of Rasanbleman pou Diyite Ayiti (RADI), which denounces many acts of violence and inequality in the country.